-The NCCN guidelines for Cutaneous Melanoma (3.2023) state that BRAF and KIT testing should be performed for initial presentation with stage IV disease or clinical recurrence, but broader genomic profiling (such as larger NGS panels, BRAF non-V600 mutations) is recommended if feasible, especially if the test results might guide future treatment decisions or eligibility for participation in a clinical trial.
-If BRAF single-gene testing was the initial test performed, and is negative, clinicians should strongly consider larger NGS panels to identify other potential genetic targets (eg, KIT, BRAF non-V600). (p.
+The NCCN guidelines for Cutaneous Melanoma (2.2023) recommend BRAF and KIT testing, but broader genomic profiling (such as larger NGS panels, BRAF non-V600 mutations) is recommended if feasible, especially if the test results might guide future treatment decisions or eligibility for participation in a clinical trial. (p.
 ME-C 4 of 8)